ebceryan/A-B-Testing-for-Mobile-Game-Cookie-Cats/README.md

 1-day and 7-day average retention are a bit higher when the gate is at level 30 than when it is at level 40.

-Consequently, even if there is a slight difference numericly, the gate can be remained at level 30.
+Consequently, even if there is a slight numerical difference , the gate can be remained at level 30.